developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/settings/index.md

 ### Ignore Disabled Profiles

-This feature prevents an app using the [SwitchToProfile API](../api/switchtoprofile) from switching to a Profile that is disabled.
-This can use useful, for example, for preventing an activity intended to disable from switching to a Profile that keeps the scanner enabled.
-Attempts to switch to a disabled scanner are ignored; no switch takes place.
+This feature prevents DataWedge from switching to a disabled profile when the app calls [SwitchToProfile API](../api/switchtoprofile).
+For example, this can be useful in cases where there is a profile that keeps the scanner enabled - if **Ignore Disabled Profiles** is enabled, it prevents an activity or app from switching to another profile that intends to disable the scanner.

 > **To enable this feature, [Profile0](../overview/#profile0) must be disabled**.